 I obtained B.E. in Software Engineering at Fudan University, Shanghai, China.

 I am interested in general topics about algorithm design and analysis, as well as computational complexity.
-Also I am interested in database theory and finite model theory.
+My research is also related to database theory and finite model theory.

 In the past I have experience in topics about graph algorithms, parameterized complexity theory and algorithmic game theory.